SynTempVision/PoETap-SplitterTest/README.md

    traffic.
 Still useful: gives an independent, precise timestamp source to cross-check against the kernel log's `Link is Down`/`Link is Up` lines, and shows exactly what traffic was happening on the wire right before the drop.
+5. iperf:

+## Pass/Fail Criteria
+- Voltage: ouput must stay abouve 5V continuously under a load ( camera or equivalent load on the PoE tester
+- Network link event: it is typically to see one in the boot up process but a cluster over time is considered a fail
+-

 ### Open question: is a 1-hour burn-in long enough?